 A. Yes.
-Because earnings loss benefits are calculated on employment income, you must tell your case manager if you are missing work at more than one job due to the injury.
+Because earnings loss benefits are calculated on employment income, you must tell your customer care facilitator if you are missing work at more than one job due to the injury.
 You must also let them know when you:

 A. Yes.
 You must tell the WCB in a timely manner when you go back to work.
 If you do not, the WCB will create and recover an overpayment if earnings loss payments continue after you go back to work.

 A. Your earnings loss benefits are based on your employment income.
-While you are getting earnings loss benefits, you must tell your case manager if:
+While you are getting earnings loss benefits, you must tell your customer care facilitator if:

-If you have more questions, contact your case manager.
+If you have more questions, contact your customer care facilitator.